-I received complimentary samples of The French Farm products to create the easiest & tastiest grilled shrimp foil packet dinner ever!
+I received complimentary samples of The French Farm products to create the easiest & tastiest grilled shrimp and vegetable foil packets ever!
 Just marinate, wrap in foil, grill & eat.
-No messy cleanup, great for home or camping & ready in just 15 minutes.
+No messy cleanup, great for dinner at home or camping & ready in just 30 minutes.
 And, as always, all opinions expressed in the post below are 100% my own.

 This is such a fun week!
 I've paired up with 50 other bloggers to bring you tons of summer grilling recipes, from appetizers to entrees and sides to desserts that are sure to satisfy any palate.

 Today I'm cooking up some grilled, healthy shrimp and vegetable foil packets.
 Now I've grilled some delicious shrimp recipes before like Cajun Shrimp over Quinoa Salad and Shrimp & Chorizo Skewers but this one is so easy with hardly any cleanup that you'll wonder why you never made it before!
 All you do is marinate, wrap in foil, and grill!
 And it just so happens that it can be grilled in your backyard, over a campfire or even in the oven (gasp!
 I know blasphemy for our grilling week! 😮 )